Jump to topic

 - Sports medicine – Penn State Health Milton S. Hershey Medical Center – Sports Medicine clinic (primary care sports medicine faculty clinic two half-days per week, fellow clinic one half-day per week, orthopaedic sports medicine clinic one half-day per week)

-- Athletic Training Rooms (two sessions per week)
+- Athletic Training Clinic (two sessions per week)

 - Hershey Bears hockey club (seasonal)

 - Harrisburg Senators baseball (seasonal)

 - Lebanon Valley College (NCAA Division III)

 - High school team physician responsibilities at one of several contracted high schools (Annville-Cleona High School, Central Dauphin, Central Dauphin East, Elizabethtown High School, Hershey High School, Lampeter Strasburg, Lebanon High School, Mechanicsburg High School, Middletown High School, Milton Hershey School, Northern Lebanon High School)